Foreseen negative impact of the Dam

 "Reeling from the devastating effects of power rationing and some of the above mentioned problems unleashed on Ghanaians by the Akosombo dam, one would have thought that the government will be serious in its search for alternative sources of energy but indications are that the government learnt nothing and forgot nothing.
 It is against this background that the recent announcement by the Vice-President that the government will be constructing the Bui Dam has come as a shock to many local and international environmentalists."

 "The need for alternative sources of energy cannot be underestimated and it is not too late to tap the solar energy potential in the country and considerable resources along our lengthy coast.
 As a matter of fact, the use of these renewable alternative sources of energy can compliment the already existing grid power in rural electrification, water supply and other appropriate areas.
 These resources will offer more secure sources of energy supply.
-In Kenya which has a limited national electricity grid, more households now get their electricity from the sun."
+In Kenya which has a limited national electricity grid, more households now get their electricity from the sun.""People should no longer allow hydro-developers to trample on their rights and deprive them of their livelihoods, their lands and their rivers for the benefit of corporate profits, bureaucratic and political careers."

 "After nearly three decades since the Akosombo dam began, communities that were relocated are still fighting for compensation particularly for the loss of fertile farm lands and buildings.
 But it's obvious that these dam-affected people have been long abandoned and forgotten."

-Other news about the Dam worth reading:
+Other news about the Dam worth reading:'What's hidden behind the Bui Dam Project?'

 A dam at the cost of forests